The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 2.7.
 Glossary#

-• distribution: The set of quantities in a sample and how frequently each quantity appears.
+• distribution: The set of values and how frequently each value appears in a dataset.

-• frequency: The number of times a quantity appears in a sample.
+• frequency: The number of times a value appears in a sample.

 • skewed: A distribution is skewed if it is asymmetrical, with extreme quantities extending farther in one direction than the other.